kumarvis/Research-Paper-Readings/ReadingPaperWithAITools.md

 - Prior work they say is insufficient,
 - Specific real-world stakes (datasets, applications, societal impact).

+## Get a high-level outline you can keep as a reference “table of contents.”
+### Prompt
+- Create a hierarchical outline of the paper.
+For every top-level section include a one-line purpose statement.
+For sub-sections, add a short note (~5 words) on what is done or proved there.
+Return in Markdown outline format.

 ## Breaking Down Complex Mathematical Concepts
 ### Prompt:
 - Explain all the mathematical functions in the text to a under grad student.